Bachelor of Science I (B.S. I) Degree

 - Foreign language, 3 credit hours (or the equivalent) at or above the second-year level.

-- Arts and humanities, two courses; social and historical studies, two courses; natural sciences, fulfilled by major.
+- Arts and humanities, two courses; social and historical studies, two courses.
 Students who started at IUB during or after summer 2011 also must complete campus wide general education requirements.

 - Concentration requirement, at least 39 credit hours of mathematics, including:

 - M303, M311, and M312;

 - at least one of M343 or M365;

 - at least one of the sequences M413-M414 or M413-M415;

 - at least one of the sequences M403-M404, M403-M405, M403-M409, or M403-M453;

 - two additional courses at the 400 or 500 level excluding M491.
 M490 may be used with the approval of the Director of Undergraduate Studies.